An International Baccalaureate World School

 MLC School embraces every girl’s individual characteristics.
 We celebrate what makes students diverse and empower our students to challenge traditional perceptions about the role of women in society.

-MLC School is proud to welcome new Principal, Ms Lisa Moloney.
+Principal, Ms Lisa Moloney.
 Ms Moloney is an exceptionally experienced educator, with a wealth of knowledge spanning over a 30-year-long career, which began with her role as a Geography and Science teacher.
 Lisa Moloney joins the MLC School family, bringing with her a passion for educating young women and inspiring them to be agents of change in their lives and in the lives of others.

 Ms Moloney aims to empower young women to challenge perceptions of what women can do by emboldening students to be multi-dimensional women, equipped for an ever-evolving society.
 According to Ms Moloney, “Students are encouraged to challenge traditional perceptions and roles of women, and play an active, self-reliant role in their future, to show themselves and the world what young women can do, and the responsibility they have in shaping the world.”